 Admission to Degree Program

-All undergraduate degree programs in the Department of Linguistics and English Language are open enrollment.
+All undergraduate degree programs in the Department of Linguistics are open enrollment.

 Linguistics is the study of language in all its aspects—from speech sounds to sentence formation to meaning; from how language is organized and used in a social setting to how it is organized and processed in the brain or by computers.
 Linguists study language form, language change, language acquisition, and even the texts in which language is recorded.
 Linguists recognize that the communicative power of language is what brings cohesion to all human enterprises.
 For the student interested in the nature of language, linguistics is the subject to study.

 The science of linguistics has many real-world applications, including translation, information storage/retrieval, lexicography, editing, and language teaching.
-In addition to its majors in general linguistics and in English language, BYU's Department of Linguistics and English Language offers undergraduate minor programs (as well as graduate degrees) in several of these areas.
+In addition to its majors in general linguistics, editing and publishing, and in English language, BYU's Department of Linguistics offers undergraduate minor programs (as well as graduate degrees) in several of these areas.

 A linguistics degree with an emphasis in computers may lead to jobs in high technology, e.g., machine translation, information retrieval, speech recognition and production software, and lexicography.
 Linguistics is also recognized as a strong specialization for those pursuing a career in military intelligence or technical writing.